Polina-Prakhova/Final-Project/documentation/Software_requirements_specification.md

     4. *Constraints, assumptions and dependencies*
         The Internet connection is a constraint for the application because it is a web service.
 If user wants to us UI, then he/she must have installed web browser.
 Also, the interface will most likely not be the same for on monitors of different resolutions.
 For correct working, user should enable javascript in the web browser.
 3. **Specific requirements**
-    1. External interface requirements
+    1. External interface requirements<br>
         ! - User Interfaces<br>
         - Hardware Interfaces<br>
             Since the web application does not have any designated hardware, it does not have any direct hardware interfaces.
 The hardware connection to the database server is managed by the underlying operating system on the mobile phone and the web server.
         - Software Interfaces<br>
             As WSGI server application uses Gunicorn.
-The folder 'department-app' contains file 'wsgi.py' which is involved in runing WSGI server and config file in the root of project folder.
+The folder `department-app` contains file `wsgi.py` which is involved in runing WSGI server and config file in the root of project folder.
 To run Gunicorn needs to install 'pip gunicorn' and enter following command into terminal:
-            '''bash
+            ```bash
             gunicorn -c gunicorn_config.py "department-app.wsgi:create_app()"
-            '''
+            ```
         - Communication Interfaces<br>
             The communication between the database and the application is implemented using the SQLAlchemy module in the program code.
-    2. Functional requirements
+    2. Functional requirements<br>
         This section includes the requirements that specify all the fundamental actions of the system.
         - User Class 1 - The User
             **Use case:** Get list of employees<br>